 You only have basic survival needs and equipment; tents, hammocks, cooking utensils, and just enough food good for two days.

 I dared!
 I trekked a muddy road less traveled back in 2015.
 And my destination was the Island Province of Guimaras in the Philippines.

 In just two days, I enjoyed the serenity of the place away from the people.
-The water is clear, and I jumped off a cliff.
-That was a safe jump rather than a risky dive that I never dared.
+The water was clear, and I jumped off a cliff.
+That was a safe jump rather than a risky dive I never dared.
 And I survived!

-Today, during this time of Pandemic and social isolation, our connection to the online world is our most significant survival tool.
+Today, during this time of Pandemic and social isolation, our connection to the online world is our most important survival tool.
 We go online for news updates which sometimes can be toxic and causes sadness, loneliness, and grief.
-If there's no internet and social media in the present time, how would we live a normal life?
+If there's no internet and social media in the present time, how would we live everyday life?

-I learned to be detached; to be offline even for a short while.
+I learned to be detached and offline, even for a short while.
 To go on social media detox.
-Truly, I have lived on that present moment; living in stillness.
-That adventure taught me a lesson about not just basic survival skills, but also to survive when the most essential thing is out of reach even for a while.
+Honestly, I have lived in that present moment, living in stillness.
+That adventure taught me a lesson about basic survival skills and survival when the most essential thing is out of reach even for a while.

-The next Pandemic may come in our time, and how do we prepare for the worst is an essential thing for survival.
+The next Pandemic may come in our time, and how we prepare for the worst is essential for survival.

-To be stuck in an Island Paradise is just one learning experience that I have benefited from in the present times and in the next crisis to come.
+To be stuck in an Island Paradise is just one learning experience that I have benefited from in the present times and the next crisis.

 © 2020 Del Cusay